Seventh Cranial Nerve Palsy Due to Birth Trauma

 Which specialist treats it?
 The neonatologist evaluates the newborn and the pediatrician follows up on how it develops.
 If you notice that the baby's face moves unevenly, discussing it with these professionals allows them to monitor the recovery.

-Specialties that treat seventh cranial nerve palsy due to birth trauma
+Which specialist treats seventh cranial nerve palsy due to birth trauma?

 Treatment by city